grafana/tempo/docs/tempo/website/configuration/multitenancy.md

 ```

 ### Grafana 7.4.x

+Grafana 7.4.x has the following configuration requirements:

-- Configure the Tempo datasource in Grafana to pass the tenant as a bearer token.
+- Configure the Tempo data source in Grafana to pass the tenant as a bearer token.
 This is necessary because it is the only header that Jaeger can be configured to pass to its GRPC plugin.
 ```
 - name: Tempo-Multitenant
   jsonData: